There can be a change in the workplace atmosphere come December...

 embrace the festivities

 The holiday season is all about giving, if you're a multi-cultural team where not everyone celebrates Christmas, there are still plenty of reasons to get in a festive mood.
-Since this year will certainly see some marked changes in how your people celebrate, it's important to remain enthusiastic to keep the morale up.

 If your team is working remotely, they may be pleasantly surprised to find that Christmas is not cancelled and that you've still created a jolly occasion for colleagues to celebrate together, albeit through Zoom.
 You could also give your teams an eVoucher or Gift Card so they can treat themselves to something on their Christmas list to help spread a little extra cheet!

 Offer training and support

-This year, more than any other, it's important to try and instil confidence in your team for the future.
 In the build-up to Christmas, you should find opportunities to give employees shout outs and recognition for the contributions they've made and the goals they've achieved so far.

 take your engagement to the next level: